rerupp/rust_playground/weather/cli/README.md

 Usage: weather [OPTIONS] <COMMAND>

 Commands:
-  ll    List the weather data locations that are available. ls    List a summary of weather data available by location. lh    List the dates of weather history available by location. rh    Generate a weather history report for a location. ah    Add weather history to a location. help  Print this message or the help of the given subcommand(s)
+  ll     List the known weather data history locations_win. lh     List the dates of weather history available by location. ls     List a summary of weather data available by location. rh     Generate a weather history report for a location. ah     Add weather history to a location. tui    A Terminal based weather data UI. admin  The weather data administration tool. help   Print this message or the help of the given subcommand(s)

 Options:
+  -c, --config <FILE>    The configuration file pathname (DEFAULT weather.toml).
   -d, --directory <DIR>  The weather data directory pathname.
-      --db                 Use a database configuration for weather history.
+      --fs               Do not use a weather history DB if one is available.
-  -l, --logfile <LOGFILE>  The log filename (DEFAULT stdout).
+  -l, --logfile <FILE>   The log filename (DEFAULT stdout).
   -a, --append           Append to the logfile, otherwise overwrite.
   -v, --verbose...
 Logging verbosity (once=INFO, twice=DEBUG, +twice=TRACE)
   -h, --help             Print help
   -V, --version          Print version
 ```

 Help for subcommands are also available.